suchialex/CINS3002-HW08/instructions.md

   </summary>

   - Uncomment appropriate code in employee_operations function to call display_employees()
-  - Test your code to make sure your employee(s) are being displayed correctly
+  - Test your code to make sure the employee(s) are being displayed correctly
 </details>